-This article covers zygomatic and pterygoid implant use at Dazzle Dental Clinic from a treatment workflow perspective — who they are for, how they work together, and what the surgical and recovery process involves.
+This article covers zygomatic implants and pterygoid implant use at Dazzle Dental Clinic from a treatment workflow perspective — who they are for, how they work together, and what the surgical and recovery process involves.
+The provisional bridge is placed the same day as surgery as part of our same-day implant protocol.
 For the clinical reasoning behind choosing this approach over bone grafting, see our dedicated guides on full mouth rehabilitation without bone grafting and our patient guide to advanced implant options.

 The Problem These Implants Solve